-Central to the operation of the Flemingdon Community Farm is the Community Farmer program.
+Central to the operation of the Flemo Farm is the Community Farmer program.
 The Community Farmer program is not designed for home or community gardeners, and is distinct from the neighbouring Community Garden plots.
-Instead, the Community Farmer program is intended for those interested in pursuing micro-farming as a means to earn supplemental income.
-Revenues will be modest and will not be a primary source of income for residents.
-Ideally, Community Farmers will already have a strong knowledge in growing (and perhaps even selling) produce.
+Instead, the Community Farmer program is for those interested in pursuing micro-farming as a means to earn supplemental income.
+Revenues are modest and are not a primary source of income for residents.

-- Be given access to approximately 2,400 sq ft of prepared garden space
+- Given access to approximately 2,400 sq ft (220 sq meters) of prepared garden space

 - Have access to all infrastructure and equipment necessary to manage their plot